dair-ai/MLOPs-Primer/README.md

 ## Courses

-**Full Stack Deep Learning** - this course shares best practices for the stack stack; topics range from problem selection to dataset management to monitoring.
+**Full Stack Deep Learning** - this course shares best practices for the full stack; topics range from problem selection to dataset management to monitoring.

 🔗 https://fullstackdeeplearning.com/